rfay/dcbug/README.md

-This repo is only here to demonstrate a docker-compose v2.3.3 bug related to `docker-compose build` which only seems to happen on linux.
+This repo is only here to demonstrate a docker-compose v2.3.0+ bug related to `docker-compose build` which only seems to happen on linux.
+The regression seems to have been introduced between v2.2.3 and v2.3.0 and currently exists in v2.3.3.

 On linux:
 `docker-compose -f docker-compose-bad.yaml build` will fail with